 Looking to buy a new home but worried you won’t be able to afford the monthly mortgage payment that comes with it?
 Or maybe you want to buy in a popular neighborhood, but you think its homes are too expensive for your budget?
 Purchasing a foreclosed home might be the solution.

-A foreclosed home is one that’s usually owned by a bank or lender.
+A foreclosed home is usually owned by a bank or lender.
 Lenders can use the foreclosure process when a homeowner stops making their regular monthly mortgage payments, meaning they take over ownership of that residence.

 Banks and mortgage lenders will then try to sell these homes, often at lower prices or with a smaller down payment.
-And that’s the main benefit of buying a foreclosed home: You might nab a residence that would’ve otherwise been out of your price range.
+That’s the main benefit of buying a foreclosed home: You might nab a residence that would’ve otherwise been out of your price range.

 Although certain risks come with buying a foreclosure, the process isn’t much more complicated than the typical home buying experience, and purchasing the right foreclosed property can get you a home at a bargain price.

-Here’s a closer look into how to buy a foreclosure and the information you need to make the process as simple as possible.
+Here’s a closer look into how to buy a foreclosed home and the information you need to make the process as simple as possible.

-You might be intimidated by the thought of buying a foreclosed home.
+You might be intimidated by the thought of finding a foreclosed home.
 But the process of purchasing a home in foreclosure isn’t too different from the traditional way of buying a home.
 However, buying a foreclosure does require additional research, and you’ll need to be comfortable taking on a bit more risk.

 Let’s go over the steps you’ll need to take in order to successfully buy a foreclosed house.